alex-strobel/DPP-LabManual/GitHub-and-renv.md

 ## One solution

 In this tutorial you will learn how to use GitHub and the R package `renv` for efficient collaboration on research projects including version control and a common R environment.
-This will also allow to enable researchers to reproduce your research results using your data and code even if they use different R and R package versions.
+This will also allow other researchers to reproduce your research results using your data and code even if they use different R and R package versions.
 Yet, this is only one solution, and most likely not the best.
 While the `renv` package enables one to have a common R environment, it does not ensure that all analyses are carried out as if they were run on the same machine and the same operating system.
 For this purpose, a solution involving the `docker` approach would perhaps be superior.
 But for now, collaborating via GitHub and using R and RStudio together with the `renv` package will provide a major improvement.
-Before coming to details on how to do so, some remarks on why one should use these software tools.
+Before coming to details on *how* to do so, some remarks on *why* one should use these software tools.

 ## Some background